keen/pingpong/README.md

 ##### More Events

-As an early Pingpong user, you're helping us find bugs and test out new features.
-That's worth something, right?
-We think so, and we're happy to throw some extra events your way.
+Do you use Pingpong and Keen IO?
+If so, we’re happy to throw some extra events your way.
 Just [email us](mailto:team@keen.io?subject=Pingpong Events) your project ID and we'll get you hooked up.

 #### Contributing